There's always been a bit of confusion about choosing which NFC logo or NFC icon. So let's help clear things up.

 Worryingly, 22 of these people thought it was the Nespresso coffee logo :

 It's understandable why that might be the case.
-There's every possibility that this will change over time as the NFC Forum logo becomes more widespread and our London survey was carried out almost five years ago now.
+There's every possibility that this will change over time as the NFC Forum logo becomes more widespread and our London survey was carried out over five years ago now.
 However, this will require the widespread use and adoption of the official NFC Forum logo rather than it's variants including the EMVCo mark.
+Since the launch of the new Wayfinding Mark from the NFC Forum in 2021, this is now even less likely to be the case because the logo options will be split even further.

 Part of the reason many companies are not keen on using the NFC Forum logo is due to the requirement to use the N-Mark with either the TM or the ®.
 It's a requirement to include this when the logo is printed larger than 5mm, which, in product packaging it could well be.
 Packaging designers (or any designers) don't like these things.